Judge blocks Trump immigration rule, calls it 'repugnant to American Dream'

 In New York, Judge Daniels called the rule a “policy of exclusion in search of a justification.”

-“It is repugnant to the American Dream of the opportunity for prosperity and success through hard work and upward mobility,” Daniel wrote.
+“It is repugnant to the American Dream of the opportunity for prosperity and success through hard work and upward mobility,” Daniels wrote.

 The Department of Justice did not immediately respond to a request for comment.

-The Trump administration, with Miller in a leading role, has issued a series of rules attempting to curtail immigration, only to be blocked by court injunctions until the underlying lawsuits can be heard.
+The Trump administration, with Miller in a leading role, has enacted a series of measures attempting to curtail immigration, only to be blocked by court injunctions until the underlying lawsuits can be heard.

+Trump lost another ruling on Friday when a U.S. judge in Texas blocked emergency funding for construction of a southern border wall.

+Judge David Briones of the Western District of Texas granted an injunction against border wall funding beyond that appropriated by Congress.
+The County of El Paso, Texas, and the Border Network for Human Rights had sued to stop Trump when he announced he would divert military and drug interdiction funds toward construction of the wall.

 The public charge rule laid out factors immigration officers should weigh, including household income and English proficiency.
 Immigrant advocates said this would disproportionately affect people from Latin American, African and Asian countries.